opentelekomcloud-docs/cloud-create/umn/source/network/dns.rst

 .. important::

-  * The domain must be globally unique in the Domain Name Service of Open Telekom Cloud.
+  * The domain must be globally unique in the Domain Name Service of T-Cloud Public.

 .. note::